Jump to

 Users wanted to be able to find others with similar interests

-Users valued feedback as collaboration just as much as labor
+Users valued feedback as much as collaborative labor.

 Create opportunities for users to dialogue with each other by exchanging messages or comments - especially on work posted to their profiles and/or groups.